 He wasn’t a bad person.
-But the organization he represented made a decision that was cruel to over thirty families.
+But the organization he represented had made a decision that was cruel to over thirty families.

 A Book from 1932